 However, an important part of our long-distance relationship was writing to each other.
 Even though we talked via text/calls every single day, there was nothing like receiving a letter in the mail from him.
 Whether it was scratched onto paper from a notebook or sticky notes, I didn’t care.
 It was the feeling of holding something in my hand from him + the heartfelt message that made it so special.

 Another integral part of who I am is my love for animals, and more specifically dogs.
 I have never not lived without one (besides college).
 There is simply no substitute for the love and affection a dog gives you – it is truly unconditional.
 As my sister and I got older, we became more educated on some very important issues surrounding animal cruelty such as animal testing and adopt-don’t-shop.
 These concepts have truly carved out our lifestyles and we try very hard to do our part to support these causes.
 We are very conscious about the brands we buy being cruelty free and we absolutely advocate only adopting animals (as opposed to purchasing from a breeder or pet store).

 THE BEGINNING OF A NEW CHAPTER

 I wanted to find a way to incorporate my talents + and my passion for animal rights, and that’s when Reggie’s Paper Co. was born.
 I can make pretty greeting cards for you to enjoy, and share some of my profits with the Beagle Freedom Project.

-Each greeting card is hand designed & assembled in my home studio in Chippewa Falls, WI.
-I use a combination of graphic design and good ol’ paper + glue to handcraft each card individually making each card unique.
+Each greeting card is hand designed & assembled in my Chippewa Falls, WI studio.
+I use a combination of design, paper, and good ol' double sided tape to handcraft each card individually making each of them unique.
 Although simple, my cards are modern and practical – making them perfect for you to give to anyone from your boss to your dad.

 Photo by Renee Barth Photography